quixio/quix-docs/docs/connect/kafka-to-google-drive.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Google Drive using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Google Drive

-Google Drive is a cloud storage service developed by Google that allows users to store and access their files from anywhere with an internet connection.
-It offers a generous amount of free storage space and the ability to easily share and collaborate on documents with others.
-Google Drive also integrates well with other Google products such as Google Docs, Sheets, and Slides, making it a versatile and powerful tool for both personal and professional use.
-Its seamless syncing capabilities and robust security measures make it a top choice for those looking for a reliable and efficient way to store and manage their digital files.
+Google Drive is a cloud-based storage service developed by Google that allows users to store files, photos, and videos securely online.
+With Google Drive, users can access their files from any device with an internet connection, making it convenient for collaboration and on-the-go access.
+Users can also easily share files with others, making it a valuable tool for team projects and document sharing.
+Additionally, Google Drive offers robust security features to protect user data, ensuring privacy and peace of mind.

 ## Integrations